urpedersen/URPTools/make_lattice/Tools/readme.md

 The below information is given with the `-h` switch.

 ```

   Convert an xyz configuration to a image using POV-ray [www.povray.org].
+    by Ulf R. Pedersen (http://urp.dk)

-Usage: xyz2pov [-i start.xyz.gz] [-o start]
+Usage: ./Tools/xyz2pov [-i start.xyz.gz] [-o start]

   -h,         Print this help message.
   -i FILE     Input configuration.
                 The default is start.xyz.gz.
+Also accept *.xyz files.
   -B NUM,NUM,NUM
-              Set size of box Lx,Ly,Lz.
+              Set the size of box: Lx,Ly,Lz.
-              By default is is assumed that that the header of the xyz-file
+              By default it is assumed that that the header of the xyz-file
-                has the info like this sim_box=RectangularSimulationBox,10,10,10
+                has the info like this: sim_box=RectangularSimulationBox,10,10,10
   -f INT      Frame index.
                 The default is 0 (the first frame).
   -p FILE     Povray input header file.
-                A default file is generated if file does not exist.
                 The default is myPovray.ini.
+                A default file is generated if the file does not exist.
-  -o STR      Output file name, i.e.
+  -o STR      Output file name.
-                will generate STR.pov and STR.png.
+                Will generate STR.pov and STR.png.
-                STR=INPUT_NAME: name of the input configuration.
+                STR=INPUT_NAME gives name of the input configuration.
   -a NUM      Camera angle position (radians).
-                The default is -pi/8.
+                The default is -pi/8
   -y NUM      Camera height
                 The default is 0.66*Ly
   -r NUM      Camera radial distance